sandman72/ESP32_BitcoinMeter/README.md

 Displays the current Bitcoin Exchange Rate from coindesk.com

-Works on Wemos LoLin ESP32 board with OLED display and can be updated over the air (ArduinoOTA)
+Works on LoLin ESP32 dev board with OLED display and can be updated over the air (ArduinoOTA)

 Author: Frank Hellmann, www.vfx.to, Dec 2017